Mallock/babel-fish-civ/README.md

 ## Contributing

-If you would like to contribute a translation for a language that is not currently available, please make a suggestion.
+If you notice any mistakes in the automated translations, I would appreciate your help in cleaning them up.
+Please feel free to suggest any corrections or improvements.
+Also, if you would like to contribute a translation for a language that is not currently available, please let me know and I will work to make it available.
+Thank you for your help in improving the translations!